Jeff’s seed crackers with Himalayan Tartary Buckwheat

 Bake for 15 minutes or until gently browned around the edges.

-Some inspired toppers might include stone ground mustard with feta cheese, kimchi, veggie ceviche (cucumber and sweet peppers are my fave), and seaweed.
+Some inspired toppers might include stone ground mustard with feta cheese, kimchi, veggie ceviche (cucumber and sweet peppers are our faves), and seaweed.